r7uaz0n/jekyll-now/_posts/2017-6-10-Saturday-June-10th.md

 - Unforntunately, I didn't get to much blogging this week though I did get started on assigned HW challenges setting up Firebase in Git.
 I had a cousin passing through I needed to attend to.

 - Sick today and unable to make it to class.
 Worked remotely and finished working through HW 1 & 2 challenges and also received nice updates on Slack about what was happening in class today.
 Learned how to create and setup Firebase app and practiced displaying Firebase data on a webpage.
 I hope I didn't miss out on too much from not being in class.
 I find in-class time to be always valuable and it's always nice to see everyone in person as well.
-Wish I had been present for the For Loop review but it was interesting working remotely.Looking forward to working with a mentor next week.
+Wish I had been present for the For Loop review but it was interesting working remotely.
+Looking forward to working with a mentor next week.

 - I feel like I'm lacking on JS fluency by not actively practice coding in JS so I'm constantly relearning and going over things again.
 Having a project to work on is helpful.

-- Nice review on JS event listeners.
+- Nice review on JS event listeners today.
+Need to practice more!

 ## Questions: